ashleve/lightning-hydra-template/README.md

 <details>
   <summary><b>Train model with any logger available in PyTorch Lightning, like Weights&Biases</b></summary>

-> PyTorch Lightning provides convenient integrations with most popular logging frameworks.
+> PyTorch Lightning provides convenient integrations with most popular logging frameworks, like Tensorboard, Neptune or simple csv files.
 Read more [here](#experiment-tracking).
 Using wandb requires you to [setup account](https://www.wandb.com/) first.
 After that just complete the config as below.<br>
 **Click [here](https://wandb.ai/hobglob/template-dashboard/) to see example wandb dashboard generated with this template.**
 ```yaml
 # set project and entity names in `configs/logger/wandb`